venkatsarali/nagios-custom-dashboard-Unite/README.md

 **Features:**

-Support multiple Nagios Application and display all servers status in single window.
+1. Support multiple Nagios Application and display all servers status in single window.
-Shows number of up/down/warning hosts.
+2. Shows number of up/down/warning hosts.
-Audio alert for any change in the service status.
+3. Audio alert for any change in the service status.
-Responsive design.
+4. Responsive design
-Easy to customize.
+5. Easy to customize.

 **Requirements:**